-This MiniCourse is self-paced and takes 3 to 5 hours to complete.
-At the end of the MiniCourse, you will be able define the unique advantages of using mice in genetic and genomic research.
-You will receive a certificate and digital badge for completing the MiniCourse.
+This MiniCourse is self-paced and takes 1 to 2 hours to complete.
+At the end of the MiniCourse, you will be able to understand essential concepts related to common laboratory mouse strains.
+You will receive a certificate for completing the MiniCourse.
 In order to claim a certificate or badge for this MiniCourse, you must go through the Core Content module and take the self-review quiz (scoring at least 70%).

 - Breeding schemes of commonly used laboratory mouse strains

 - Genetic drift and the reproducibility dilemma